jwodder/rsrepo/README.md

 - `-p <NAME>`, `--package <NAME>` — Update the package with the given name in the workspace.
 By default, the package for the current directory is updated.

+- `-w`, `--workspace` — Instead of updating a single package's `package.rust-version`, update `workspace.package.rust-version` in the project's root `Cargo.toml` and then update the README and CHANGELOG for all packages in the workspace that inherit this value.

+  This option is mutually exclusive with `--package`.